Ajgautam01/Final-Report/README.md

 * try to fetch data with firebase
 * resolve the errors that comes from firebase

+Week 17 Figma Design Full Stack React Ecommerce Website

+* Start Making UI/UX(Blueprint) design.
+* Create Home page & shop shop
+* first create Login or Signup page of Project.
+* Create Dashboard & other Functions.
+* do some changes in design & then apply changes in app.

-# week 17  Full Stack React Ecommerce Website
+# week 18  Full Stack React Ecommerce Website
 * install git
 * install node modules and  node,js or thier packages
 * find  images related to the web page